lala-hakobyan/tech-knowledge-base/artificial-intelligence/chrome-devtools-mcp-server-ai.md

 However, with the latest updates to **Chrome DevTools**, I was able to come up with [a more simplified version of the initial prompt](../_assets/files/chrome-devtools-mcp-prompt-e2e-poc-simplified), which performs much more stable.
 Using the dedicated `claude-4.5-sonnet` model also gave me the best experience among all the models I tested.

+**Resources**
+- You can download the simplified prompt from [here](../_assets/files/chrome-devtools-mcp-prompt-e2e-poc-simplified).
+- You can also check out the [video on my LinkedIn post](https://www.linkedin.com/posts/lala-hakobyan_chromedevtools-mcp-testautomation-activity-7384583911139627008-_jYV?utm_source=share&utm_medium=member_desktop&rcm=ACoAABkSvQYBpJNmZiZXBqeqZcp_G7Mxj20Pglw) to see how a full end-to-end test is generated from a single prompt in my local React/Next.js POC project.

 ## Security Considerations
 Chrome DevTools MCP is a **trusted integration from Google**.
 However, because DevTools MCP can see everything in an open browser tab, caution is required when your AI client also connects to **other MCP servers** (e.g., file system, HTTP fetch, cloud tools) in the same session, as sensitive data can move between tools if not controlled.